Welcome to Back Country Stations: Rakaia to Kaikoura Coast

 Lunch is at Doreen and Michael Dryden’s Loch Leven Garden.
 It is another amazing example of something beautiful created from nothing.

 Their 3 acre garden in Rotherham began in 1989 when they purchased their small farm.
-With nothing but passion and occasional spare time, Loch Leven has grown into not just a much loved and visited garden but also a thriving nursery specializng in things such as Buxus.
+With nothing but passion and occasional spare time, Loch Leven has grown into not just a much loved and visited garden but also a thriving nursery specialising in things such as Buxus.
 They also grow perennials and focus on the old-fashioned and unusual.

 Point Farm